AlmaLinux/leapp-data/README.md

    This summary report will help you get the picture of whether it is possible to continue the upgrade.

-   In certain configurations, Leapp generates */var/log/leapp/answerfile* with true/fase questions.
+   In certain configurations, Leapp generates */var/log/leapp/answerfile* with true/false questions.
 Leapp utility requires answers to all these questions in order to proceed with the upgrade.

-* Mentioned fixes from *the /var/log/leapp/leapp-report.txt* file are mandatory, but you can also review the rest of them if needed.
+* Mentioned fixes from the */var/log/leapp/leapp-report.txt* file are mandatory, but you can also review the rest of them if needed.
 ```
    sudo rmmod pata_acpi
-   echo PermitRootLogin yes | sudo tee /etc/ssh/sshd_config
+   echo PermitRootLogin yes | sudo tee -a /etc/ssh/sshd_config
    sudo leapp answer --section remove_pam_pkcs11_module_check.confirm=True
 ```